Pre & postnatal exercise: what expectant moms need to know

 The maximum heart rate for her age (220 minus 30) is 190 beats per minute.
 70% of this maximum heart rate gives us a training intensity of 133 beats per minute.
 Use this formula to find the right heart rate for your training.

 Running at a comfortable and easy pace during pregnancy is a good way to stay in shape.
 Just make sure you do not exceed moderate intensity and that you feel comfortable at all times.
 As you gain weight, support your feet and ankles with a well-cushioned running shoe.
+Here you can find further tips for running and training while pregnant.

 - Hiking or Nordic walking